 Be sure to fully close your zippers and tightly roll your bags for a waterproof seal.

 If you are a minimalist paddler and just want a dry bag for the essentials: phone, keys, GPS device, a 3-10L dry bag works great.
-Same goes for beginner paddlers: If this is your first dry bag purchase, start with one on the smaller volume side.
+The same goes for beginner paddlers.
+If this is your first dry bag purchase, start with one on the smaller volume side.

-If you are running a full day or longer day trips, I find an additional 10-20L bag to be helpful — this can hold anything from your extra layers to a camp chair to a packed lunch, and more.
+If you are running a full day or longer day trips, we find an additional 10-20L bag to be helpful — this can hold anything from your extra layers to a camp chair to a packed lunch and more.